 - Repeat steps for all other doors you wish to have painted.

-PRO TIP: Keeps things separate
+Keeps things separate

 If you’re wanting to have a door and its trim painted, make sure to keep their measurements separate.
 Trim and doors will often be painted separately, and your quote should reflect this.